 All this has helped captive breeding, conservation of various Parrot species, rehabilitation and release of Parrots back into the wild and much more, which you can read about on their website.

 The World Parrot Trust’s work continues, and current projects include running educational businesses in the Caribbean islands of St Vincent, St Lucia and the South American country of Paraguay, re-establishing wild populations of African Greys in African countries including Uganda, Tanzania and Angola, and much more, which again you can read about on their website.

-But don’t worry, there are things you can do to help as well.
+But don’t worry, there are things you can do to help as well for World Wildlife Conservation Day.
 Adopt a wild Macaw or Cockatoo from the WWF, and the money raised from this goes towards funding Manu National Park in Peru, which is home to 10% of the world’s bird species.